SlyCyberLab/slytech-blog/_posts/2026-03-24-building-a-splunk-siem-lab-part-2.md

 | sort -count
 ```

-Let me break down what each piece does, because this pattern shows up in real SOC work constantly.
+Let me break down what each piece does, because this pattern shows up in SOC work constantly.

 `bin _time span=5m` groups all events into 5-minute buckets.
 Without this, you're counting totals over the whole time range, which is useless for detecting bursts of activity.